Skip to Main Content

 Supply disruption

-The Medicines Supply Tool can be used to identify supply shortages (registration to the SPS website required).
-During times where one presentation is unavailable, mitigation strategies detailed below should be reviewed to assess local impact.
+The SPS Medicines Supply Tool can be used to identify supply shortages (registration to the SPS website required).
+If one presentation is unavailable, mitigation strategies detailed below should be reviewed to assess local impact.

 Stock levels